jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

  **10. CWE-23: Relative Path Traversal**

 ### Automated Code-Scanning Tools
-Select automated code-scanning tools based on the software composition of your project.
-One tool may not be enough.
-If no free and open-source tools are available, see if you can get a free trial version for a few days

  **SNYK** - Uses real time semantic code analysis based on machine learning to determine code issues such as dead code, type inference, data flow issues, API misuse, and type mismatches for Java, JavaScript, TypeScript, and Python.